-1.2.2 Access to the Command Line Interface using the Secure Shell (SSH)
+1.2.2 Access to the Command Line Interface using SSH (Secure Shell)

-In the following example, you use the PuTTY program.
+In the following example we use the PuTTY program.
 Another option to access your device using SSH is the OpenSSH Suite.

 ☐ Start the PuTTY program on your computer.